 Business incubation provides basic services, such as management guidance or technical support that businesses need to start, expand, and create quality jobs.
 Marketplaces are more focused on developing many individual businesses in one shared facility with shared marketing.
-The Neighborhood Development Center (NDC) is a community-based organization that works in the low income communities of St. Paul, MN along with other areas within the state.
+The Neighborhood Development income communities of St. Paul, MN along with other areas within the state.
 NDC helps emerging entrepreneurs develop successful businesses that enable community groups to build a stronger neighborhood economy.